richard-duong/GuessTheClass/README.md

 Move to project directory
 $ cd GuessTheClass

-[Linux, Mac, Windows] To generate a virtual environment
+[Linux, Mac, Windows]
+To generate a virtual environment
 $ scripts/setup.sh

-[Git Bash on Windows] To generate a virtual environment
+[Git Bash on Windows]
+To generate a virtual environment
 $ scripts/winsetup.sh
 ```
 <br>

 ### Steps (General Setup)
-After you have created the virtual environment, you can use these commands for the virtual environment.
+After setting up the virtual environment for the first time,
+Run these commands to load up the virtual environment.
-Run this if you're planning on running any python scripts using the package.

 ```
-[Linux, Mac, Windows] Load the virtual environment
+[Linux, Mac, Windows]
+Load the virtual environment
 $ source env/bin/activate

-[Git Bash on Windows] Load the virtual environment
+[Git Bash on Windows]
+Load the virtual environment
 $ source env/Scripts/activate

 Disable the virtual environment